PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 - **Controlling access** to certain features based on user criteria, such as location, device type or subscription level.

 In this guide, we’ll explore some of the best open source feature flag tools, all of which are either totally free or offer generous free plans.
 If you want to run experiments as well, we recommend reading our guide to the [best open-source A/B testing tools](/blog/best-open-source-ab-testing-tools).

+> **Changelog:**
+> - **Mar 15, 2023:** Removed DevCycle, added Flipt.
+Updated copy and screenshots.

 ## 1. PostHog